What Happens if the Appraisal Is Lower Than the Offer?

 Close the Appraisal Gap

-The cost difference between the home’s current purchase price and the appraised value is known as the appraisal gap.
-One option is for home buyers to close the appraisal gap by bringing cash to the closing table to make up the price difference.
+Another option is for home buyers to close the appraisal gap by bringing additional cash to the closing table to make up the price difference.
 This is a risky move for buyers since it means overpaying the estimated fair market value of the home.
-This scenario is not typically ideal for buyers because they’ll have to pay out-of-pocket in addition to the mortgage.
+This scenario is not typically ideal for buyers because they’ll have to pay out-of-pocket in addition to securing the mortgage, and they’ll receive less equity for the money.
 Still, highly motivated buyers may be willing to pursue this option.

 How to Handle a Low Appraisal as a Seller